Razarac00/codefest/README.md

 # codefest
-Starting up with a meh website to figure out all this stuff.
+Starting up with a website to figure out all this stuff.

 Mein name ist John "Raz" O.